pallets/flask/CONTRIBUTING.rst

     then "Create codespace on main".
 -   Wait for the codespace to load and the ``postCreateCommand`` to finish running.
--   Open a new terminal or run the following command to activate the python virtualenv.
+-   Run the following command to activate the python virtualenv.

     .. code-block:: text